 Research in the sport and exercise psychology lab is focused on social relationships in physical activity and the role that they play in motivation, emotion, well-being, and adaptation to adversity.
-Our research is informed by theoretical and empirical work on emotional and motivational processes, coping with stress, posttraumatic growth, and self-perceptions.
-We take a broad view of physical activity, investigating these phenomena in sport, exercise, physical activity, and health behavior.
+Our research is informed by theoretical and empirical work on social interactions, emotional and motivational processes, coping with stress, posttraumatic growth, and self-perceptions.
+We investigate these phenomena in physical activity and health behavior contexts.
 Depending on the nature of the research question, we employ qualitative and quantitative methods in our research.

 For information on our published research, please see the Publications page.
 See below for a description of some of our current work.

 Physical Activity-Based Positive Youth Development for Undeserved Youth

 In this program of research, we are examining links between participation in sport and life skills programs for underserved youth and participants' psychological, academic, and health and risk behavior outcomes.
 In our previous research, we have found that perceptions of self-worth, physical self-worth, social competence, and physical competence improve over the course of such programs.
 Furthermore, the social relationships participants build with other program participants and staff are associated with changes in physical activity motivation, self-esteem, hope for the future, and social competence.
 Some of these factors are also linked to retention in the program.
 We are currently examining (1) how youth interpret and understand the life skills curriculum and the role the program plays in their lives; (2) how global self-worth and hope predict each other over time among participants; (3) how staff behaviors are linked with social relationships and psychosocial outcomes; (4) reasons for discontinuation among youth who leave the program; (5) academic outcomes among program participants; and (6) health and risk behaviors.